jmcgloin/music_mastery/README.md

 X- - user name with welcome message
-X- - list of instruments (links) with add more link, or add instrument if no instruments X- - list of pieces (links) with link to add more, or add piece if no pieces
+X- - list of instruments (links) with add more link, or add instrument if no instruments X- - list of pieces (links) with link to add more, or add piece if no pieces X- create a view musician/new with a form with nested fields for creating first instrument upon musician creation
-- use ar method to order instruments by category
-- create a view muscian/new with a form with nested fields for creating first instrument upon musician creation

 DONE: